krloer/ctf_krloer_com/content/writeups/pwc/diophantus/index.md

 tags: ["reversing", "bruteforce"]
 ---

-Bruteforcing the password with python to get a flag on the server.
+Bruteforcing the password with python based on disassembly from ghidra to get a flag on the server.
+ <!--more-->

 This was the last reversing challenge of the PWC CTF NTNU Trondheim 2023.
 The only file provided was the elf executable.
- <!--more-->

 {{%attachments title="Related files" /%}}